What happens at the hospital before the CABG procedure?

 Preparation in the operating room

-When your surgery team is ready, you will be transported on a bed
+When your surgery team is ready, you will be moved on a bed

-with wheels from the holding area to the operating room.
+with wheels to the operating room.
 The staff will greet

 you and make sure that you are as comfortable as possible.
 Soon, you will